Waterfront in Annapolis

 Solomons Island

 With breathtaking views of the Patuxent River and sunsets, this working waterfront community is a perfect mix of traditional and contemporary, served at a laid-back pace.
-Charter boats abound for fishing trips and the Calvert Maritime Museum is home to river otters, Drum Point Lighthouse, tour boats, a paleontology gallery and lab, and more.
+Charter boats abound for fishing trips and the Calvert Marine Museum is home to river otters, Drum Point Lighthouse, tour boats, a paleontology gallery and lab, and more.

 More information...